Geo D. Whitcomb Company: Rochelle factory

 The Geo D. Whitcomb Company's largest knitting machinery customer was the Vassar Swiss Knitting Company of Rochelle, in northern Illinois.
-In 1907, the Geo D. Whitcomb Company moved to Rochelle, where they continued to build knitting machinery, and gasoline powered locomotives for coal and metal mining operation.
-The reputation of the Whitcomb gasoline locomotive spread at such a rapid rate, that before long, greater production facilities were needed.
-In 1912 the plant was again moved to larger facilities in Rochelle.
-At that time the company ended its knitting machinery production to concentrate on locomotive production.
+In 1907, the company moved to Rochelle, where they continued to build knitting machinery and gasoline powered locomotives for coal and metal mines.
+The demand for gasoline locomotive required larger production facilities.
+In 1912 the plant was moved to larger facilities in Rochelle.
+The company ended its knitting machinery production to concentrate on locomotive production.

 George Dexter Whitcomb died in 1914, in Los Angeles, California.
-His son, William Card Whitcomb, assumed complete control of the company his father founded.
-Now, William became responsible for performing sales, accounting, engineering and assumed the function as the face of the company.
+His son, William Card Whitcomb, assumed control of the company.
+William was responsible for sales, accounting and engineering.

-World War I saw the output of the Whitcomb Plant almost entirely devoted to government orders.
+During World War I the Whitcomb plant was devoted to government orders.
 Hundreds of armor-plated locomotives were built for overseas service on trench railways in France.
 These small 6-ton and 9-ton, narrow gauge locomotives proved highly efficient in trench warfare and they were used extensively in hauling needed supplies up to the front lines.
-In appreciation of their excellent contributions to the war effort, the Whitcomb Company was awarded the "Certificate of Merit" by the United States War Department.
+The Whitcomb Company received the "Certificate of Merit" from the United States War Department.

 Many new innovations in the locomotive field were being introduced during this period.
 The first explosion-proof electric mine locomotive was designed and built by Whitcomb, in 1914.
 After exhaustive tests the United States Bureau of Mines issued Whitcomb a "Permissibility Plate."
 Whitcomb was the first builder of locomotives for underground work to receive such an endorsement.
 The first Whitcomb electric trolley locomotive was produced in 1921, and in 1929 Whitcomb engineers designed and built the largest gasoline-electric locomotive that had then been offered to American railroads.
 This development was closely followed by the diesel-electrics, which revolutionized and forever changed the American rail transportation system.

 In September 1926 William Whitcomb now relaxed his personal oversight of the operation of his company.
 He hired Carl Heim from Chicago, to take over many of the company's operations management, including in the positions of Vice President and Treasurer.